 Quick cooking method for making curry:

-- Saute three stalks of green onion with avocado or coconut oil.
-Add vegetables of choice.
+- Saute three stalks of green onion or one yellow onion with avocado or coconut oil.
+Saute vegetables of choice.
 Add paste and liquid.
 Add a dash of fish sauce.
 On medium heat, bring to a simmer.
-Lower and cook for 15-20 minutes or until vegetables are soft but firm.
-Add shrimp and poach for 2-3 minutes at end.
-Or use cubed tofu for a vegetarian version.
+Lower and cook for 15-20 minutes or until vegetables and/or protein are soft but firm and cooked through.
+Add shrimp, poach for 2-3 minutes at end.
+Use cubed tofu for a vegetarian version.
 Add a squeeze of lime.
 Garnish with cilantro or basil.

-- You can use already ground spices although I prefer to use whole spices and grind to bring out maximum flavor.
+- Use already ground spices although I prefer to use whole spices to bring out maximum flavor.